 I get some grief for berating Damages’ ratings in season two.
 I don’t really care because a.) the ratings sucked, b.) the ratings sucked and c.) the ratings sucked.
 Spending much of the season under one million average viewers for first airings of new episodes, the 90 minute season two finale last April just barely scraped above one million (1.048 million) viewers.

-By contrast, the season two finale ofon December 1st did more than 300% better with a series high 4.328 million viewers.
+By contrast, the season two finale of Sons of Anarchy on December 1st did more than 300% better with a series high 4.328 million viewers.

 For all my berating, I actually was one of the few (and more ashamed than proud) people still watching Damages.
 I watched all of season two.
-I’m not going to lie -- I didn’t like it nearly as much as season one (which I thought was at least a little bit overrated) and not nearly as much as.
-Sure, it won’t surprise me at all if Glenn Close gets another Emmy nod for her portrayal as Patty Hewes while Katey Sagal gets ignored for her impressive turn as matriarch in . is bikers in some podunk make believe California town, while Damages is lawyers, greed and high finance set in New York City.
+I’m not going to lie — I didn’t like it nearly as much as season one (which I thought was at least a little bit overrated) and not nearly as much as Sons of Anarchy.
+Sure, it won’t surprise me at all if Glenn Close gets another Emmy nod for her portrayal as Patty Hewes while Katey Sagal gets ignored for her impressive turn as matriarch in Sons of Anarchy.
+SOA is bikers in some podunk make believe California town, while Damages is lawyers, greed and high finance set in New York City.

 The New York media love, love, love slobbering over anything to do with New York.
-Let’s face it, there is east coast bias and probably always will be, so it’s quite possible that New York Magazine, The New York Times and the New Yorker will write 10x more about Damages thaneven though four times as many people actually watch the latter.
-Though probably plays as well in New York as Bakersfield and Fresno, I don’t expect any change in terms of media showing more love to Close than Sagal.
+Let’s face it, there is east coast bias and probably always will be, so it’s quite possible that New York Magazine, The New York Times and the New Yorker will write 10x more about Damages than Sons of Anarchy even though four times as many people actually watch the latter.
+Though SOA probably plays as well in New York as Bakersfield and Fresno, I don’t expect any change in terms of media showing more love to Close than Sagal.